lovelock/Spw/README.md

 `composer require lovelock/spw`

-Then change `vender/lovelock/Spw/src/Config/Database.php` to adapt your own database configuration.
+The you implement ConfigInterface to provide your Database configuration.
+Config files like ini/yaml/xml or any other formats are OK only if you implement the interface.

 ## Api